Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

 where $D$ is the propagation distance from the cavity to the sample and

 depends on the cavity voltage and the injection phase.
-If the cavity is tuned at the reference zero-crossing phase, the effects of a fluctuation in the amplitude is minimized, but if there is a small error in phase, the time of arrival will also change due the fluctuations in the RF amplitude as well.
-In our numerical example, for a distance $D = 0.279$ m at the zero-crossing condition we expect
+If the cavity is tuned exactly to the zero-crossing phase ($\psi = 0$), fluctuations in RF amplitude have no effect on the electron arrival time.
+However, if there is a small error in phase, the time of arrival will also change due to fluctuations in the RF amplitude.
+Thus, combined phase and amplitude jitter introduces an additional 2nd order jitter in the electron arrival time.
+In our numerical example, for a distance $D = 0.279$~m at the zero-crossing condition, we expect

-which yields $\frac{dt}{d\psi} = $ 1.47 ps/deg.
-If we are 1 deg off from the zero crossing condition a 2.5\% amplitude change will lead to 40 fs time-of-arrival difference.
+which yields $\frac{dt_a}{d\psi} = $ 1.47 ps/degree.
+If we are 1$^\circ$ off from the zero-crossing condition, a 2.5\% amplitude change will lead to 40 fs time-of-arrival difference.